floshin/acrolib/training/load-management.md

 ### Technique

 Technique is about how you perform the exercise.
 How do you distribute the load on your body while performing the exercise?
 Can you perform it well and with solid technique?
 Because if you cannot do it with correct technique you can influence the intensity, volume and frequency as much as you want; if your technique stays the same you will eventually run into problems if you try to increase the frequency, volume or intensity again.
 Bad technique will put too much load on structures of your body and will thus lead to overuse injury sooner or later, if you do not fix the technique and thereby distribute the load more evenly on your structures, in a way that is healthier for the joints and addresses the muscles that are meant to be addressed more effectively, thereby ensuring better progress.

-### Intensity

-Intensity can be influenced by using more or less weight, more or less speed, more difficult/demanding exercises and more or less conscious muscle tension or "intent".

-### Volume

-Volume can be influenced by changing how much is done weekly, daily or per set of total training or of training of specific exercises, movement patterns or muscle groups.

 ### Frequency

 Frequency can be influenced by changing how often we train in total every week or by how often we train specific exercises or muscle groups or movement patterns (if not doing the same everyday).
+It is of the utmost importance after the exercise selection and technique.
+If the technique is correct, then there is nothing more important than to practice the desired technique often and frequently.
+If one wants to improve and to solidify right techniqu?, then increasing frequency is the most important step.

+### Volume

+After frequency comes volume.
+Volume we deem of higher importance than intensity, because intensity is most safely build on a foundation of high volume; in other words: Good lighter muscle endurance is a safe foundation to build higher and higher intensity on as necessar.
+It can be influenced by changing how much is done weekly, daily or per set of total training or of training of specific exercises, movement patterns or muscle groups.

+### Intensity

+Lastly, intensity can be influenced by using more or less weight, more or less speed, more difficult/demanding exercises and more or less conscious muscle tension or "intent".

 ### Relation of Volume & Intensity